Indications for Use

 SparkRx has not been cleared or approved by the U.S. Food and Drug Administration.
-During the COVID-19 public health emergency, SparkRx is being made available without a prescription under the FDA’s emergency guidance for digital health devices treating psychiatric disorders.
+During the COVID-19 public health emergency, SparkRx is being made available without a prescription under the FDA’s enforcement policy for digital health devices treating psychiatric disorders.

 Warnings (for Clinicians)